AWHF Shines Light on Why Women Deserve Better in Gripping International Women’s Day Campaign

 "I think that in order to minimize biological variables many original experiments were done on men and not understanding that the physiology is so different between men and women.
 Women are the future because pregnancy holds the key to future generations and so only by having healthy pregnancies and then healthy offspring can we have success with a healthy population as a whole." - Dr. Christy Lynn-Cooke

-We are working hard to close the gap in women’s health care by funding women’s health research in Alberta.
+Along with our partner Alberta Blue Cross, we are working hard to close the gap in women’s health care by funding women’s health research in Alberta.
 Will you help us?
-Inspire Inclusion Today!

 To view our 2024 International Women’s Day campaign and learn more about the researchers click HERE.